SayantanPal/DS-Algo-Coding-Practice/README.md

 # Operand_1 OPERATOR Operand_2 -> here either Operand_1 or Operand_2 can be of bigger datatype for the output to be also of same bigger datatype

+# For uninititalized method-local variables having primitive datatype, there is compile-time error
+# While for uninititalized class-level member variables having primitive datatype, there is default value. (say example, with int variable, default value initialized is 0)

 int a = 10^5;
 int b = 10^5;